ZiadAmerr/mobile-programming-code-blocks/exams/Summer24.md

 ### (c)
 What are the advantages of using Continuous integration (CI) services in your test procedure?
 - Automates testing, reduces error during small changes in large codebases, ensures RCA can be done easily, ensures that the code is always in a deployable state and is always tested.
 Catches errors early for fixing and allows for easier accountability.

+## Appendix
+Assume we have a sensor that detects falls.
+We have 2 types of errors:
+- **False Positive.** The sensor detects a fall when there is no fall.
+- **False Negative.** The sensor does not detect a fall when there is a fall.

+Which one is more dangerous?
+False Positive or False Negative?
+- **False Negative.** It is more dangerous because if the sensor does not detect a fall, the user might not get help when they need it.
+This can lead to serious injuries or even death.
+- **False Positive.** It is less dangerous because if the sensor detects a fall when there is no fall, the user might get annoyed, but they will not be harmed.

+So, in the case of fall detection, we would rather have a false positive than a false negative.
+This is why we choose a threshold value that is more sensitive to detecting falls than not detecting falls.